zayac/joule/README.md

   1 described above;
 * `*.terms` store the interface of the components;
 * `*.json` store auxiliary information that is required during code generation;
-* `example.constraints` is an input for the CSP-KPN algorithm that contains the constraints for the components;
+* `image-processing.constraints` is an input for the CSP-KPN algorithm that contains the constraints for the components;
-* `example.solution` is a solution of the CSP-KPN algorithm;
+* `image-processing.solution` is a solution of the CSP-KPN algorithm;
 * `*_CAL_FI_variables.h` are files that contain generated macros definitions.
   They are generated based on the solution of the CSP-KPN and fully configure the components for the specific context.